aliclark/the_wooden_sword/Nothing is a Contradiction.md

 This provides a plausible theory for the most critical axiom of all, Existence.

-Happily, since it is unconstrained around the Existing, it gives plenty of room for that which is existing: to be a mathematical object(s), universe(s), or God(s).
+Happily, since it is unconstrained around the Existing, it gives plenty of room for that which is existing: to be a mathematical object(s), universe(s), God(s), Mind.
 Perhaps the same thing.

 ## Discussion